Mention of Mannequins

 A Little Cooperation!

+All I had to do was to persuade the driver (my hubby of course) to pull over!
 I spotted a boxcar with an open door!
 It helped to have Cliff and Rhona as cheerleaders, so Don made a u-turn and pulled up beside the tracks.
-I ignored his teasing grumbles..."You owe me..."
+I ignored his teasing grumbles...
+"You owe me..."

 After wading through the tall grass in flip-flops, the hardest part was hoisting myself into the boxcar.
 They don't exactly have steps on these things!